Oliver Spencer: Spencer's Additional Regiment

 Francis B. Heitman listed Spencer as the commanding officer of his regiment at Valley Forge.
 Together with Malcolm's Additional Continental Regiment and the four Pennsylvania regiments, Spencer's formed part of Conway's brigade.
 At the Battle of Monmouth on 28 June 1778, the 3rd Pennsylvania Brigade included 39 officers, 56 sergeants, and 343 rank and file in the six units listed above.
 Before a substantial number of men were detached to units of the advance guard, the brigade numbered 42 officers, 112 non-coms, 20 staff, and 445 rank and file.
 Late in the day, Wayne pushed forward against the British left flank with the 3rd Pennsylvania, Spencer's, and Malcolm's Regiments.
 At first, the 1st Grenadier Battalion was isolated but soon the 33rd Foot came to its help and drove back Wayne's thrust.

 Spencer's Regiment was assigned to the Highlands Department in July 1778 and transferred to the Middle Department in November of that year.
 In April 1779 the regiment absorbed Forman's Additional Continental Regiment and part of Malcolm's regiment to form nine companies.
 Lindsley retired in May and his replacement as lieutenant colonel was William S. Smith.
 John Burrowes joined the regiment in July 1779.
 In late June, the unit became part of the New Jersey Brigade.
 Spencer's Regiment marched with the Sullivan Expedition in the summer of 1779.
 With the 1st and 2nd New Jersey Regiments, the unit formed part of William Maxwell's 1st Brigade.
 At the Battle of Newtown on 29 August, Sullivan routed a force of Indians and Tories.
 That was the only serious fighting as the expedition visited large scale destruction on Iroquois villages.
 Spencer's Regiment was assigned to the Highlands Department in September 1780 and disbanded on 1 January 1781.

 Post-Revolution

 Following the War, Spencer joined other New Jersey officers in becoming a founding member of the Society of the Cincinnati in the State of New Jersey.

 Spencer's home and tannery in Elizabethtown were thoroughly despoiled by the enemy.
 He suffered additional losses because of the depreciation of the currency.
 Determined to find a living, he moved with his family to the Miami Valley in Ohio where he bought three sections of land.
 When he arrived in Columbia, Ohio, the governor of the territory Arthur St. Clair made him the colonel of the local militia and probate judge for Hamilton County.
 One source gives a glowing account of Spencer's "spotless" character and generosity.
-He died at Columbia on 22 January 1811 and was interred in the Wesley Chapel Burial Grounds.
-His wife Anna lived until 1823.
-On 19 August 1865, Spencer's remains were moved to Spring Grove Cemetery in Cincinnati, Ohio.
+He died at Columbia on 22 January 1811.